The Catacombs of San Sebastian have attracted both pilgrims and tourists for centuries.

 The Museum of the Sarcophagi of San Sebastiano is on the right aisle of the Basilica built by the emperor Constantine.

-The Sarcophagi (stone coffins) on display were made between the third and fourth centuries AD by skilled marble workers.
+Skilled marble workers made the Sarcophagi (stone coffins) on display between the third and fourth centuries AD.

 Coffins are decorated with many figures and characters, which depict the cultural and religious environment among the Christian community of Rome in those days.